 IR 419W - European Union - 3 credits.
 The course traces the development of European integration over the last decades.
 It analyses the role of major actors in shaping the European Union, the main institutions and the key political processes that drive EU politics and governance, and discusses main EU policies.
 Current challenges facing the European Union at home and abroad, such as the consequences of the recent enlargements for the Union, the Euro-crisis, and contestation and co-operation between the EU and European governments on the European economy and EU-US relations will be studied.
 Case studies of political events unfolding during the semester will be used to supplement the course.
 We will complement our analysis with more in-depth readings on the politics and policies of specific countries.
 The course includes various simulation games, in which students "representing" the EU member states negotiate current issues following the actual negotiation format of the EU institutions.

-IR 499 - Advanced International Relations Theory - 3 credits.
+IR 499 - Advanced International Relations Theory - 3 crs.
 The central substantive aim of the course is to develop a deep and nuanced understanding of how different theories explain international politics and which ones are most persuasive under what conditions.
 Theories are important because they affect both how we intepret our environment and how we respond to it.
 Theories, in short, drive action.
 Theories representing all of the major approaches to the study of world politics (material, institutional, and ideational) and levels of analysis (international, domestic, and individual) will be examined.
 A central objective of the class is for students to develop their critical reading abilities, i.e., what are the authors read in the class arguing?
 What are the strengths and weaknesses of each piece?
 What are the authors' (often hidden) assumptions?
 Correctly answering these questions is important not only in the context of this class, but in terms of how you - curent citizens and future leaders - see the world.
 Cross-listed with POSC 497.